tomaszkolonko/DeepDIVA/HyperparametersTuning.md

 | Resnet152     | 32              | 0.01366         | n/a                         | 0.36760       | 0.00900        | 128             | 13.71 %       |
 | Inception_v3  | 32              | 0.03608         | n/a                         | 0.31797       | 0.00107        | 128             | 18.67 %       |
 | Densenet121   | 32              | 0.01662         | n/a                         | 0.17825       | 0.00254        | 128             | 26.40 %       |
 ## Hyperparameters for Segmentation

-For the Competition on Layout Analysis for Challenging Medieval Manuscripts task on the [DIVA-HisDB dataset](https://diuf.unifr.ch/main/hisdoc/icdar2017-hisdoc-layout-comp) we optimized the parameters for the following architectures:
+For the Competition on Layout Analysis for Challenging Medieval ManusKcripts task on the [DIVA-HisDB dataset](https://diuf.unifr.ch/main/hisdoc/icdar2017-hisdoc-layout-comp) we optimized the parameters for the following architectures:

 |               | Batch Size | Learning Rate   | Learning<br/>Rate<br/>Decay | Momentum      | Weight Decay   | Crop Size | Crops per Page | Pages in Memory | Test meanIU   |
 |-------------: |:----------:|:---------------:|:---------------------------:|:-------------:|:--------------:|:---------:|:--------------:|:---------------:|:-------------:|